handshake-org/libhns/INSTALL.md

 CMake builds
 ============

-Current releases of c-ares introduce a CMake v3+ build system that has been tested on most platforms including Windows, Linux, FreeBSD, MacOS, AIX and Solaris.
+Current releases of hns introduce a CMake v3+ build system that has been tested on most platforms including Windows, Linux, FreeBSD, MacOS, AIX and Solaris.